 Mid-rise pants are a classic fit that aren't usually specified as a particular rise in their description.
 They sit above your hips and a few inches below your natural waist and offer better coverage in the back than low rise pants without awkwardly cinching your actual waist, which can happen with higher rise pants.
 For this reason, the mid-rise flatters most body types the best.
 High rises have gotten a bad rap as "Mom jeans," because they are typically worn above your belly button, often creating a frumpy look, especially from the back.
 But well-tailored high rises worn with a belt actually work well on boy-shaped frames that tend to be straight through the middle, to create the illusion of more of a waist.
 And don't confuse high-rise pants with high-waisted pants that have a rise that hits around your rib cage, not too far below the bust line.
 This trendy style is best worn by ladies with a flat belly, a long torso and a little junk in the trunk.

-If you still need some help finding that perfect pair of pants, see the links on the next page.
+If you still need some help finding that perfect pair of pants, see the links below.

 - Barrett, Ranya.
 "The Best New Jeans For Your Body Shape."
 Glamour.com.
 September 15, 2012. http://www.glamour.com/fashion/2012/07/the-best-new-jeans-for-your-body-shape#slide=1

 - The Daily Mail (U.K.) "Trinny and Susannah reveal 12 women's body types - which are you?" dailymail.co.uk.
 September 15, 2012. http://www.dailymail.co.uk/femail/article-488236/Trinny-Susannah-reveal-12-womens-body-types--you.html